OHSU-OCTRI/authentication-lib/README.md

 Session timeout and session cookie properties are managed by the properties shown below.
 See the [full list of properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).
 Also see [OHSU's guidelines](http://ozone.ohsu.edu/cc/sec/isp/00005.pdf).

-To override any of these values set the corresponding environment variable (e.g. `server.servlet.session.cookie.max-age` becomes `SERVER_SERVLET_SESSION_COOKIE_MAXAGE`), or define them in your own `application.properties` file.
+To override any of these values set the corresponding environment variable (e.g. `server.servlet.session.timeout` becomes `SERVER_SERVLET_SESSION_TIMEOUT`), or define them in your own `application.properties` file.
 The order in which external configuration is loaded may be found [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).

 ```
 # Session timeout in minutes
 server.servlet.session.timeout=20m

-# Cookie max-age in minutes
-server.servlet.session.cookie.max-age=20m

 # Set to true to restrict the session cookie to HTTPS
 server.servlet.session.cookie.secure=true